jckw/until.dev/README.md

 - [ ] Add warning about low-value payments (e.g. $1 payments will get eaten by fees)
 - [ ] Add a page for repo owners to claim bounties
 - [ ] **Add a cron job to check for closed issues and automatically pause bounties**
+- [ ] Integrate a bot that auto comments on issues when bounties are created
+- [ ] Have the bot auto-update the bounty amount in the issue comment when it changes
+- [ ] Success UI for when a payment goes through (Sonner?)
+- [ ] Error UI for when a payment fails (Sonner?)
+- [ ] Figure out why Shadcn is being painful
 - [ ] Write terms and conditions

 ### Future Features